PrefectHQ/prefect-github/README.md

 ## Welcome!

-Prefect tasks and subflows for GitHub.
+Prefect integrations interacting with GitHub.

 The tasks within this collection were created by a code generator using the GitHub GraphQL schema.